BND Hamburger Icon

 What are some sales analytics tools to consider?

 Many sales analytics solutions are on the market at various price points.
-Here are some popular sales analytics software programs.
+Here are some popular sales analytics software programs for small business owners:

 • SAS: A leader in data analytics, SAS has been helping businesses gain insight from data since the 1970s.
 Through its sales analytics tool, you can easily analyze sales and engage in forecasting.